Join us in changing lives and building communities.

 KOI INSTITUTE'S CORE PROGRAMS

-The AKT program shall build upon the long history of collaborations among these groups and individuals to continue uplifting the voices of the marginalized communities that they have served for decades, particularly the immigrant workers, elderly, youth, women, children, disabled, and LGBTQ segments.
+The FACT program shall also build upon the long history of partnerships among community groups and concerned individuals that have served historically silenced communities for decades, particularly the immigrant workers, elderly, youth, women, children, disabled, and LGBTQ segments.
+By continuing collaborative initiatives through the FACT program, KOI Institute aims to participate actively in cultivating a cultural movement where storytelling serves as a force for justice, collective memory, and self-determination.

 A2-STEM-LEAF (Arts Approach to Science-Technology-Math Learning Enrichment Across Families) Program